Content

-Digital marketing has its own language.
-Or, rather, it’s very own galaxy of acronyms.
+The problem, of course, is that modern mobile marketing has its own language and its very own mega-galaxy of acronyms.
 To a new digital marketer, they can be bewildering.
 Even experienced mobile marketers often have to turn to Google and re-check a seldom-used acronym.
+Even worse, many of them overlap, causing yet more confusion.

 Before you ask: yes, it is odd that CPM translates to “cost per thousand” but has an “M” and not a “T.” That’s because, just to make it a little more challenging, marketing experts have thrown a little old, dead, mostly forgotten language in for your pleasure (or perhaps theirs).